Robeartt/auctioneer-bot/README.md

 ### Configuration

 For an example config file that is configured to interact with [Blend v1 mainnet protocol](https://docs.blend.capital/), please see [example.config.json](https://github.com/script3/auctioneer-bot/blob/main/example.config.json).

+### Database Migration

+For auctioneers that were started before multi-pool functionality a db migration will be neccessary.
+On startup of the updated auctioneer bot a command line argument will be required to be inputed with `-p` or `--prev-pool-id` followed by the pool id that the single pool auctioneer bot was using.
+The migration will update the database to the new schema and will populate the pool id column with the one provided.

 #### General Settings